sh1mj1/Kotlin-Android-Learning-Test/app/src/main/java/com/example/learningtest/compose/basic/codelab/Compose-basic-codelab.md

 The remember function works only as long as the composable is kept in the Composition.
 When you rotate, the whole activity is restarted so all state is lost.
 This also happens with any configuration change and on process death.

 Instead of using remember you can use `rememberSaveable`.
 This will save each state surviving configuration changes (such as rotations) and process death.

+## Animating list

+In Compose, there are multiple ways to animate your UI: from high-level APIs for simple animations to low-level methods for full control and complex transitions.
+You can read about them in the documentation.

+The spring spec does not take any time-related parameters.
+Instead it relies on physical properties (damping and stiffness) to make animations more natural.
+It takes a target value and a spring spec, and returns an animated value that you can use in your composable.

 https://developer.android.com/codelabs/jetpack-compose-basics#5